 Key takeaways

-• To stop this, update systems, use strong passwords, train employees on security, encrypt data, and ensure Wi-Fi is secure.
+To prevent unauthorized access, update systems, use strong passwords, train employees on security, encrypt data, and ensure Wi-Fi is secure.

 What is unauthorized access?